JackAdams/meteor-transactions/README.md

 #### In production?
 Really?

-We've been using this package in a large, complex, production app for over a year now and it's never given us any trouble.
+We've been using this package in a large, complex, production app for over 18 months now and it's never given us any trouble.
 That said, we have a fairly small user base and those users perform writes infrequently, so concurrent writes to the same document are unlikely.

-The production app is [Standbench](http://www.standbench.com), which provides electronic curriculum housing and management for schools.
+The production app is [Standbench](http://www.standbench.com), which provides online curriculum housing and management for schools.

 #### Roadmap